-The basic statistical design and data collection methods for the 2009-2012 NAMCS will be the same as those of the 2008 NAMCS.
+The basic statistical design and data collection methods for the 2011-2013 NAMCS will be the same as those of the 2010 NAMCS.
 There are two major components of the targeted NAMCS universe.
-First, the NAMCS universe consists of non-Federally employed physicians (excluding those in the specialties of anesthesiology, radiology, and pathology) practicing in the United States who were classified by the American Medical Association (AMA) and the American Osteopathic Association (AOA) as “office-based, patient care.”
+First, the NAMCS universe consists of nonFederally employed physicians (excluding those in the specialties of anesthesiology, radiology, and pathology) practicing in the United States who were classified by the American Medical Association (AMA) and the American Osteopathic Association (AOA) as “office-based, patient care.”
 There are about 750,000 physicians in this first component of the NAMCS universe.
 Second, physicians (MDs and DOs) and mid-level providers (i.e., nurse practitioners, physician assistants, and nurse mid-wives) practicing at CHCs represent the second NAMCS target universe.
 Unlike physicians in the office-based NAMCS, physicians and mid-level providers working at CHCs are not individually selected because a complete sample frame is unavailable.
-We will include three different types of CHCs in the sample: (1) CHCs that receive grant funds from the federal government through section 330 of the Public Health Service Act; (2) look-alike CHCs who meet all the requirements to receive 330 grant funding, but do not actually receive a grant; and (3) Tribal or Urban Indian Federally Qualified Health Centers.
-The list of federally funded CHCs (330 grant) and look-alike CHCs will be provided by the National Association of Community Health Centers, and the list of Indian Federally Qualified Health Centers will be provided by the Indian Health Service (IHS).
+We will include three different types of CHCs in the sample: (1) CHCs that receive grant funds from the Federal government through section 330 of the Public Health Service Act; (2) look-alike CHCs who meet all the requirements to receive 330 grant funding, but do not actually receive a grant; and (3) Tribal or Urban Indian Federally Qualified Health Centers.
+The list of Federally funded CHCs (330 grant) and look-alike CHCs will be provided by the National Association of Community Health Centers, and the list of Indian Federally Qualified Health Centers will be provided by the Indian Health Service (IHS).

 For the core NAMCS office-based physician universe, a multistage probability design is utilized with the elementary sampling unit being a physician-patient encounter or "visit."
 The first stage of selection is a probability sample of 112 primary sampling units (PSUs), a subset of the 1985-94 National Health Interview Survey sample for PSUs.
 PSUs are counties, groups of counties, county equivalents (such as parishes or independent cities), or towns and townships for some PSUs in New England.
+The sampling of office-based physicians from the AMA and AOA masterfiles is defined by primary addresses within the sampled PSU.
 The physicians in the sample PSUs are grouped into 16 strata defined by physician specialty, including a stratum of oncologists first used in the 2006 sample.
 Within each specialty stratum, a systematic random sample of physicians is selected.
 The total physician sample is divided into 52 sub-samples that are randomly assigned to the 52 weeks of the year.
-Each sample physician's practice is randomly assigned a one-week reporting period during the calendar year, and a systematic random sample of approximately 30 patient visits is taken during the assigned week.
+During the assigned week for each sample physician, a systematic random sample of approximately 30 patient visits is taken from the physician’s practice.
 This provides for continuous data collection throughout the year to account for seasonal variation in disease and patient visit patterns.
 Data collection within a physician's practice, as well as CHCs, begins on Monday morning of the assigned reporting week and continues through the following Sunday (substitution of reporting week is not permitted).
-Visits are recorded on a "Patient Visit Worksheet" in the NAMCS Instruction Manual.
-This worksheet allows the office staff to easily keep track of the patients as they enter the office and select (via the sampling plan) those that fall into the sample for the survey.
+Data collection during the reporting week is coordinated by a patient list created by the physician/provider.